cuongvomanh/idealsofsoftwareprograming/blogs/other-questions.md

 # Other questions

 We list some programing questions bellow.
-We are going to answer and explain those answers in later blog.
+We are going to answer and explain those questions in later blog.
+If you have any questions please post that [here](https://www.facebook.com/idealsofsoftwareprograming).

 - What is SOLID?
 - What is clean architecture?